forsling/fiskta/fiskta_program_design.md

+# Initial thoughs on fiskta 'programs'

+This is a collection of ideas and design considerations for the extention of fiskta into a more capable utility.

+The core idea is the ability of having fiskta programs, that unlike the current run to completions model, allows continuously executing fiskta 'programs' to run.
+Perhaps a different word than program is warranted.
+What I mean by this is simple a series of fiskta commands that are continuously doing work on incoming data without an expectation of ever finishing.
+The simplest instance of this would be roughly equivalent to having a grep filter in a pipe that just filters the incoming data into some modified output.

+We may also want to enable a basically inverted model to the streaming input with fixed commands.
+What if we want to stream the commands but have a static input file?
+Or perhaps stream both commands and input.
+I wounder what the potential use cases for this are?

+Memory allocation in a command stream world: We probably would have to redo our memory allocations as our current model is based on us being able to essentially process all commands and figure out how much memory we need and then do our allocation based on that, which obviously would not work if commands may appear at any time over a stream.
+One simple solution to this would be to cap the amount of commands possible on a single clause and allocate enough memory to be able to handle the 'maximal clause'.
+Once execution of a clause is finished and we commit or revert the clause we simply reuse that memory.

+The core idea of fiskta is that it is intuitive and we must not lose track of this, even with this more complex version.
+Our goal is always for a user who has never read any documentation about fiskta can look at a fiskta and roughly figure out what it does anyway.

+This probably is a bit tricky with this more extended version.
+One thing we need to figure out is what commands are needed in order to support this non-completing program model.
+One thing we need is a sleep command I think, probably with millisecond resolution, and perhaps we want to force all fiskta programs to have at least one sleep to prevent cpu-burning spinlocks?

+But I am not sure how you would actually specify what makes a series of fiskta commands a running program/filter.
+Is it a command or is it a flag that just runs the same commands over and over again as new input comes in.
+Not sure.

 # fiskta Program Design (Iterative/Streaming Execution)

 This document proposes an extension to fiskta that enables running fiskta programs iteratively, potentially forever, while preserving the project’s core principles: simplicity, streaming, clause atomicity, and allocation aversion.